Denali–Mount McKinley naming dispute: McKinley naming

 In a United States Geological Survey (USGS) report in 1900, Josiah Edward Spurr refers to "the giant mountain variously known to Americans as Mount Allen, Mount McKinley, or Bulshaia, the latter being a corruption of the Russian adjective meaning big."
 The 1900 report otherwise calls it Mount McKinley, as does the 1911 USGS report The Mount McKinley Region, Alaska.

-McKinley was assassinated early in his second term, shot by Leon Czolgosz on September 6, 1901, and dying of his wounds on September 14.
-This led to sentiment favoring commemoration of his memory, and the Federal government officially adopted the name Mount McKinley in 1917, when Congress passed and President Woodrow Wilson signed into law "An Act to establish the Mount McKinley National Park in the territory of Alaska" (Public Act No. 353).
+McKinley was assassinated early in his second term, in September 1901.
+This led to sentiment favoring commemoration of his memory, and the U.S. federal government officially adopted the name Mount McKinley in 1917, when Congress passed, and President Woodrow Wilson signed into law, "An Act to establish the Mount McKinley National Park in the territory of Alaska" (Public Act No. 353).